Foods That Fight Cancer™

 |Foods containing dietary fiber||Colorectum|

-”…Beans, rich in fiber and the B vitamin folate, can contribute to a diet that helps lower risk for cancer.”
+”…Beans, rich in fiber and a variety of phytochemicals, can contribute to a diet that helps lower risk for cancer.”

 - Karen Collins, MS, RD, CDN.